scriptnull/docsv2/sources/tutorials/pipelines/migrateEventTrigger.md

 ```

 ##Setting up runCI
+The runCI job represents your CI job and allows CI jobs to directly integrate with your pipelines.
 First, the runCI job must be created.
 You can do this simply by going into your project settings page, and clicking the "hook" button.

 <img src="../../../pipelines/images/jobs/hookPipeline.png" alt="Hook button on project settings page." style="width:800px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

 If you don't see the button, check your pipelines SPOG to see if your runCI job already exists.
-Any project that was enabled after this functionality was released will not need to use the hook button.
+Any project that was enabled after this functionality was released on 02/18/17 will not need to use the hook button.

 Once this button is clicked, if you look at your pipelines SPOG, you should see something like this: